 Disclaimer: Some of the resources discussed in the following article are religiously-affiliated.
 Fight the New Drug is a non-religious and non-legislative awareness and education organization hoping to provide access to resources that are helpful to those who need support.
 Including links to any legislatively-focused or religiously-affiliated resources does not constitute an endorsement by Fight the New Drug.

 Coronavirus, Porn, and Anxiety: When Three Pandemics Converge

-There was an 11.6% worldwide increase in porn consumption, recently.
-Pornhub, one of the most popular porn sites, is even giving users in Italy free premium content in the midst of this pandemic.
+There was an 11.6% worldwide increase in porn consumption during the early stages of the COVID-19 pandemic in 2020.
+Pornhub, one of the most popular porn sites, even gave users around the world free premium content in the midst of this pandemic.